-The Butler Library was established by a small, but dedicated group of women with 500 donated books and a small collection of furniture and equipment.
+The Butler Public Library is part of the Bridges Library System, which serves 24 libraries throughout Waukesha and Jefferson Counties.
+Butler Public Library was established by a small but dedicated group of women, with 500 donated books and a small collection of furniture and equipment.
 The library was originally located in the front room of the Village Hall where the clerk had her office.
 It later moved to a 1,500 square foot location in the same building that had once been the maintenance garage.
 Donald Osinski served as Library Director from April to June, 1964.
-Mrs. Culver from Brookfield replaced him and trained her clerk, Anne Thompson who then served as Library Director from 1964-1992.
+Mrs. Culver from Brookfield replaced him and trained her clerk, Anne Thompson, who then served as Library Director from 1964-1992.

-Today, we have a 5,900 square foot library and are open 51 hours a week to serve the needs of the greater Butler community.
-We have 16 public computers with high speed internet and Microsoft Office.
+Today, we have a 5,900 square foot library and are open 42 hours a week to serve the needs of the greater Butler community.
+We have WiFi and 6 public computers with high speed internet, and Microsoft Office.
 We also offer a variety of programs for infants all the way up to seniors.

-Search for library materials across the 16 member libraries in Waukesha County by visiting www.cafelibraries.org or give us a call and we will assist you in finding the material you are looking for (262) 783-2535.
+Search for library materials across the 24 member libraries in Waukesha and Jefferson Counties by visiting www.cafelibraries.org or give us a call and we will assist you in finding the material you are looking for (262) 783-2535.

 - April 4, 1964 - Butler Public Library was established.

 - December 1997 - Friends of the Butler Library became a tax-exempt corporation.

 - 1999 - The library was outgrowing its current space so fundraising for a new library began.

 - 1999- Land for the new library was acquired by the Village of Butler

 - March 2008 - Groundbreaking for the new library